snowplow/scala-util/README.md

 # Scala Util

 A fistful of idiosyncratic, small general-purpose tools for Scala.
-Inspired by (and in some cases, [rejected by] [tap-request]) Twitter's own [Util] [twitter-util] project.
+Inspired by Twitter's own [Util] [twitter-util] project.

 ## Quick start